denysgerasymuk799/denysgerasymuk799/README.md

 My name is Denys Herasymuk, and I am currently a computer science student at Ukrainian Catholic University and passionate about everything that is connected with my area of study.
-I like Maths, Physics and tech disciplines from my school years, so they became good basement for my career in Computer Science at the university.
+I like Maths, Physics and tech disciplines from my school years, therefore I have been achieving top places in olympiads in my region from years to years.
+Also they became good basement for my career in Computer Science at the university.
 However, my projects describe me better than any words, so check them to see my level of programming skills :=)

 But my top three beloved languages are Python, Java and C.